cloudmesh-community/sp20-516-230/chapter/ai-ibm-overview.md

 management of applications.
 Its aim is to provide a cost-effective tool for its users [@sp20-516-230-kubernetes].
 It allows users to securely integrate with other IBM products.

+        #AT: I would rephrase and combine the last two sentences:
+        "It aims to provide a cost-effective tool for its users to securely integrate with other IBM products."

+        #AT: Do you think you could add a bit more details about Kubernetes
+        ?
+This is a overview but this one is too general.

+        Like on this page (https://www.ibm.com/cloud/container-service/), I
+         found something would be nice to add here:
+         "IBM Watson and IBM Blockchain platform run on Kubernets" "Highly secure environment for production workloads, including isolation policies, CIS-hardened infrastructure ..."

+        I was thinking maybe you could give a few bulletpoints on its features.
+You have something like this on your chapter, could you summarize those here?
+If a reader only reads this Overview, she /he would have no idea what Kubernetes is because this part doesn't include any specifics.